“A Way of Life in the Family of God”

 The Family Way flows from the wellspring of the inner life.
 The quality of all outer family relations depends upon the constancy of our Inner Family sharing.

 Second Circle: The Home Family.
 The home is where we form our earliest and most lasting impressions of family relationships, our own self-worth, and the nature of reality.
 Good family life and spirituality are mutually beneficial.
 For these reasons, parents should be especially concerned with improving the spiritual life and stability of the home.

 However, whether or not there are children in the home, one of the highest priorities in the practice of The Family Way is the cultivation of spiritual home culture.
 Participants in Second Circle sharing groups support each other’s efforts to incorporate spiritual practices into the everyday events of their home lives.

 Third Circle: The Faith Family.
-Throughout history, like-minded believers have gathered together in Faith Families to pursue their common spiritual purposes, forming the myriad religions of the world.
+Throughout history, like-minded believers have gathered together in Faith Families to pursue their common spiritual purposes.
 Similarly, believers in The Family Way can establish local Family of God Fellowships to share their spiritual ideals and work toward the realization of common service goals.

 Such local groups are chartered by the Family of God Fellowship, which develops and supports a world-wide association of believers who aspire to live The Family Way.
 Local Fellowships are led by Ministers, Teachers and administrative Leaders who have been trained and commissioned by the central Fellowship.

 A list of the functions undertaken by a fully functioning local Fellowship may include gatherings for worship, spiritual education of children and adults, celebration of significant events, orientation and welcoming of new participants, and evangelistic sharing of a way of life in the Family of God.
 Participation in Third Circle fellowship deepens and broadens our journey into spiritual family.